cb-defi-notifs/SigmaGmbH-swisstronik-librustgo-6b420bc5/README.md

-# wasmvm
+# Librustgo

-This is a wrapper around the [CosmWasm VM](https://github.com/CosmWasm/cosmwasm/tree/main/packages/vm).
+This is a wrapper around the [Sputnik VM](https://github.com/rust-blockchain/evm).
-It allows you to compile, initialize and execute CosmWasm smart contracts from Go applications, in particular from [x/wasm](https://github.com/CosmWasm/wasmd/tree/master/x/wasm).
+It allows you to compile, initialize and execute EVM smart contracts from Go applications, in particular from [x/evm](https://github.com/CosmWasm/wasmd/tree/master/x/wasm).

 ## Build & Run